Geothermal Energy welcomes submissions to the new article collection 'On the future development of superhot and supercritical geothermal systems'.

 Drilling technologies and well integrity

-Before submitting your manuscript, please ensure you have carefully read the Instructions for Authors for Geothermal Energy.
+Before submitting your manuscript, please ensure you have carefully read the Submission Guidelines for Geothermal Energy.
 The complete manuscript should be submitted through the Geothermal Energy submission system.
 To ensure that you submit to the correct collection please select the appropriate collection in the menu upon submission.
 In addition, indicate within your cover letter that you wish your manuscript to be considered as part of the collection on 'On the future development of superhot and supercritical geothermal systems'.
 All submissions will undergo rigorous peer review and accepted articles will be published within the journal as a collection.

 Deadline for submissions: 1st August 2021